Color choice is an important part of data visualization.

-But what if the readers of your content are color blind?
+But what if your readers are color blind?
 There are many people with a certain type of color vision impairment, which requires for a different approach if you want to optimize your charts and multimedia content.

 You may not know this yet, but as many as 8% of the male and 0.5% of the female population are affected with some type of color blindness, most often the red-green form.